Sebastian Evans: Works

-He translated Francis of Assisi's 'Mirror of Perfection' (1898) and Geoffrey of Monmouth's History (1904), and with his son Francis Lady Chillingham's House Party, adapted from Édouard Pailleron's Le Monde où l'on s'ennuie (1901).
+He translated Francis of Assisi's 'Mirror of Perfection' (1898) and Geoffrey of Monmouth's History of the Kings of Britain (1904), and with his son Francis Lady Chillingham's House Party, adapted from Édouard Pailleron's Le Monde où l'on s'ennuie (1901).
 In 1881 he re-edited his father's Leicestershire Words for the English Dialect Society.

 Evans was a translator in verse and prose from mediaeval French, Latin, Greek, and Italian.
 In 1898 he published The High History of the Holy Graal (new edit.
 1910 in Everyman's Library), a version of the old French romance of Perlesvaus, as well as an original study of the legend in In Quest of the Holy Graal.

 Evans exhibited at the Royal Academy and elsewhere pictures in oils, water colours and black and white, and practised wood-carving, engraving and book-binding.

 Family

 In 1857 Evans married Elizabeth, youngest daughter of Francis Bennett-Goldney, one of the founders of the London Joint Stock Bank.
 Of two sons, Sebastian and Francis, the latter took the name Francis Bennett-Goldney, and went into politics.